EveTLynn/Blood-Cells-Detection/README.md

 - Set up configuration, Train and evaluate, Export trained model in SavedModel format using `train.py`

 The steps can be run seperatedly (the default arguments for the scripts have been set to fit this project, change as needed) by simply call `python script_name.py` to run the script with default values.
-Or using the `main.sh' script which incorporate all the steps.
-To run the bash script, add excute permission run it as below.
+Or using the `main.sh` script which incorporate all the steps.
+To run the bash script, add excute permission and run it as below.
 ```
 chmod u+x main.sh
 ./main.sh
 ```
 ### 4. Inference
 The final step is to run inference on test set with `inference.py`.
 The test data need to be in TFRecord format.
-Specify the number of examples per image for inference, and the script will return one images of all ground truth boxes and one images of all predicted boxes inferenced by the SavedModel.
+Specify the number of examples per image for inference, and the script will return one image of all ground truth boxes and one image of all predicted boxes inferenced by the SavedModel.
 ```
 python ./scripts/inference.py --num_of_examples=18
 ```